CodeGator/CG.Purple/README.md

 * For now, SqlServer 2019, or higher.

 ### What 3rd party providers does it support?
-* For sure, SMTP and SendGrid.
+* For sure, SMTP, Twillio, and SendGrid.
 Possibly others, who knows.

 ### How do I contact you?
 If you've spotted a bug in the code please use the project Issues [HERE](https://github.com/CodeGator/CG.Purple/issues)